StarGate01/SumatraNPP/README.md

 # SumatraNPP
-Embeds Sumatra PDF viwer into Notepad++
+Embeds Sumatra PDF viewer into Notepad++

 SumatraPDF has to be found in PATH.